 What is TSA PreCheck?

 TSA PreCheck allows U.S. passengers who have undergone a background check to go through a dedicated security line separate from that of the general public.
-In fact, according to the TSA, 93% of those holding TSA PreCheck wait less than five minutes in the security line.
+In fact, according to the TSA, a vast majority of those holding TSA PreCheck wait less than five minutes in the security line.

 Travelers in the TSA PreCheck line also don’t have to remove shoes, belts, or light outerwear like sweaters and jackets.
 Laptops and liquids or gels of 3.4 ounces or less can also stay put during screening.
 If you travel with only carry-on luggage, the airport experience can be much faster and simpler.

 “I estimate that every time I use TSA PreCheck at security, I save at least 10 to 15 minutes of time — and I don’t need to take off my shoes, take out my liquids or laptop,” says Alex Miller, founder and CEO of Upgraded Points.
 “It’s so much less stressful, and we’re often through security in under five minutes.”